 So which one is better, volunteer or risk being the chosen?

 Volunteers can surrender their seats in exchange for benefits, which need agreeing between the individual and the airline.
 So what are these benefits?
 Well, anything you want to ask for (but do keep it reasonable).
-If they don’t make a sensible offer and you subsequently refuse you no longer count as a volunteer, so don’t be afraid to be bold.
-Once agreements made, part of the agreement must be; reimbursement of the cost of the flight, or a rescheduled flight.
+If they don’t make a sensible offer and you subsequently refuse, you no longer count as a volunteer.
+Therefore, don’t be afraid to be bold.
+Part of the agreement must be; reimbursement of the cost of the flight, or a rescheduled flight.

-If your flights delayed, you also have the right to refreshments and meals, and a hotel, if the delay is long enough.
-However, your right to care depends on the length of delay, and the distance you are scheduled to travel.
+If your flights delayed, you also have the right to refreshments and meals, and a hotel.
+However, this only applies if the delay is long enough.
+Your right to care depends on the length of delay, and the distance you are scheduled to travel.
 These are itemised below: